dandi/dandi-archive/doc/design/s3-undelete.md

 Our ultimate goal is to prevent data loss from application programming errors.
 With protection such as an undelete capability, we will be safer in implementing application features that involve intentional deletion of data.
 Any bugs we introduce while doing so are far less likely to destroy data that was not supposed to be deleted.

 The original GitHub issue around this feature request can be found at [https://github.com/dandi/dandi-archive/issues/524](https://github.com/dandi/dandi-archive/issues/524).
 Although the issue asks for a Deep Glacier storage tier, the design in this document solves the underlying problem differently (and in a more robust way).
-Below we address the possible usage of a Deep Glacier tiered bucket as a solution to the orthogonal problem of data ******backup******, which addresses a different problem than the undelete capability described in this document.
+Below we address the possible usage of a Deep Glacier tiered bucket as a solution to the orthogonal problem of data **backup** which addresses a different problem than the undelete capability described in this document.

 ## **Requirements**